novusnota-forks/Alex-Velez-raybit/README.md

 	* Bit-size: `32`
 	* Max: `(256^4) / 2) - 1` = `2147483647`

-The value of a negative `Signed Integer` to a decimal base is calculated by adding it to the corresponding `unsigned` maximum value.
+The value of a negative `Signed Integer` to a decimal base is calculated by adding it to the corresponding `Unsigned` maximum value.
 | `base-10`   | `256^0` | `256^1` | `256^2` | `256^3` | `256^4` |
 | :---------- | :------ | :------ | :------ | :------ | :------ |
 | 0           | 0       | 0       | 0       | 0       | 0       |